esheldon/great_des_config/README.md

            236   -0.00641     0.0051   -0.00505     0.0065   0.000369   0.000188   0.000517   0.000224
            585  -0.000557    0.00847   -0.00174     0.0122   0.000447   0.000292   0.000866   0.000432

+- sfit-mcal-e02
+    - goes with deep run sfit-degrade-e02
+    - using B&A shape prior (previous prior had issues)

 - sfit-noisefree-mcal-e01
     - adding some noise but not a full degrade run